LordBars/vfl-app/README.md

   - To provide announcements on a platform which can be controlled by school.
   - To provide questions that from parents and students are answered in a short period of time.
 * Making a connection with other projects:
   - Suppose that, you want to create a educational cryptology game for school.
 You prepared game schemas and rules.
 You want to make it accessible from devices.
-Whether you put it on website or present it theoratically.
+Either you put it on website or present it theoratically.
 If your idea get approved, you can avoid the trouble and cost of creating a new application and we can apply your project into the application.

 #### Technical Details